kathleen-xue/DR-BiLSTM-implementation/README.md

 ## File Structures
-best.pth.tar - pretrained model used for testing
+best.pth - pretrained model used for testing

 *.pkl - Preprocessed data files.
 Google Colab was used for preprocessing the dataset and training the model.